Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Topology of configuration spaces

 Furthermore, the natural multiplication on the braid homology is carried to the Yoneda product on $\Ext$; that is,

 is an isomorphism of bigraded rings.

 \end{cor}

-In the case that $V=k$ is the sign representation of $B_n$, this result was established by Markaryan \cite{markaryan}; Cohen als computed these homology groups using different techniques in \cite{clm}.
+In the case that $V=k$ is the sign representation of $B_n$, this result was established by Markaryan \cite{markaryan}; Cohen also computed these homology groups using different techniques in \cite{clm}.
 Callegaro adapted this argument to the setting where the generating braids operate on $V = k$ by multiplication by $q \in k^{\times}$ \cite{callegaro}.
 Both then computed these cohomologies; we revisit these computations in section \ref{q_section}.
-In their forthcoming work \cite{ks1, ks2}, Kapranov and Schechtman also investigate the homology of braid groups (and more generally of perverse sheaves on $\C^n / S_n$) via the cohomology of shuffle algebras.
+In \cite{ks}, Kapranov and Schechtman also establish this isomorphism.

 \begin{proof}[Proof of Corollary \ref{main_cor}]